Write to a Friend

 Born December 2

-Botho Strauss (b.
-1944) – German playwright, novelist, essayist – The Hypochondriacs (Die Hypochonder)
+Botho Strauss (born December 2, 1944) – German playwright, novelist, essayist – The Hypochondriacs (Die Hypochonder)

 Read about Jean-Luc Godard here